saymeow01/calamares/README.md

 # Calamares
-Graphic Installer for Arch Linux
+ Source files of graphic Installer for Arch Linux